ferrocene/ferrocene/src/values.rst

 :t:`constant initializer`.

 :dp:`fls_ooOYxhVh8hZo`
-After a :t:`constant initializer` is evaluated to a value of the declared type, the value of the constant, after :t:`type coercion`, cannot contain any :t:`[mutable reference]s`, except when
+After :t:`type coercion`, the value of the constant cannot contain any :t:`[mutable reference]s`, except when

 - :dp:`fls_zkNFeBLy80UA`
   The :t:`mutable reference` is contained within an :t:`external static`, or